 The R 18 is, unabashedly, BMW’s attempt at stealing a slice of the cruiser market dominated by Harley-Davidson.
 Many have tried before, and had some success (I shed a tear for the lack of investment Japanese brands have put into the sector lately), but BMW never really did.
 Its only attempt in the past was the BMW R 1200 C — which, as awesome as it was, wasn’t a popular motorcycle either overall or even for BMW.

 Unlike most cruisers trying to eat a piece of Harley-Davidson’s pie, the BMW R 18 isn’t based on a V-twin with a belt drive.
-BMW is doing their own thing (surprise!), and instead is basing their cruiser line around what they call the “Big Boxer” — an air/oil-cooled 1802 cc opposed twin that by itself weighs more than some smaller motorcycles.
+BMW is doing their own thing (surprise!), and instead has based their cruiser line around what they call the “Big Boxer” — an air/oil-cooled 1802 cc opposed twin that by itself weighs more than some smaller motorcycles.

 If you’re wondering about the BMW R 18, you’re probably wondering the same things I was, like…